Makoding/python-project/CALORIES_APP/README.md

 The web pages are written in HTML and the Calories Calculation Form page has also CSS graphics.

 There is a bit of web scraping aslo happening because the temprature parameter is extracted from the timeanddate.com site.
-The user's country and city input are added to the site's url and by copying the Xpath to a .yaml file i was able to do the extraction.
+The user's country and city input are added to the site's url and by copying the XPath to a .yaml file i was able to do the extraction.